Marshall expands alumni program

-The Marshall County Board of Education is expanding its alumni program to accomplishments in the fields of art, science, civics and politics.
+The Marshall County School Board is expanding its alumni program to accomplishments in the fields of art, science, civics and politics.

 Past students of any Marshall school since 1870, the district’s founding year, can be nominated for the Distinguished Hall of Fame program.
 Digital and print submission forms are at marshall.kyschools.us/Content/halloffame.